microsoft/api-guidelines/graph/GuidelinesGraph.md

 - Adding a parameter not marked as [Optional](https://github.com/oasis-tcs/odata-vocabularies/blob/main/vocabularies/Org.OData.Core.V1.md#OptionalParameter) to an existing action //// TODO this is currently broken in the linting rules; file a bug and make a note that this should be expected: https://msazure.visualstudio.com/One/_git/AD-AggregatorService-Workloads/pullrequest/9577509?_a=files
 - Adding a parameter not marked as [Optional](https://github.com/oasis-tcs/odata-vocabularies/blob/main/vocabularies/Org.OData.Core.V1.md#OptionalParameter) to an existing function
 - Changing top-level error codes //// TODO is this really a rule? to what extent do we hold ourselves to this standard?

-no intentional changes from 3xx to 5xx

-Redirects:
-2xx can be changed to 3xx //// TODO does everyone agree with this?
-//// we undersatnd existing apps might be impacted, but apps deved from this guindace going forward should expect this
-//// we are agreed
-4xx can be changed to 3xx //// TODO does everyone agree with this?
-//// we are agreed
-5xx can be changed to 3xx //// TODO does everyone agree with this?
-//// we are agreed

-3xx to 2xx? yes, we accept this; this is often a security concern, so we need to make this part of our idioms
-//// we are agreed
-3xx to 4xx?
-//// we are agreed
-3xx to 5xx?
-//// we are agreed

 Success:
 we've decided in the past that we can't change 200 to 202